willklein/how-to-win-developers/slides.md

 </style>

 <!--
 You can find me at willklein.co, with links to all my socials there.

+Please don't be shy, let's connect and send me a DM anytime about anything I can help you with.

 Thanks everyone!
 -->